ultimike/ddevdemo/web/modules/contrib/chosen/README.md

 ## TROUBLE SHOOTING

   How to exclude a select field from becoming a chosen select.
-  - go to the configuration page and add your field using the jquery "not" operator to the textarea with the comma separated values.
+  - go to the configuration page and add your field using the "not" operator to the textarea with the comma separated values.
     For date fields this could look like: select:not([name*='day'],[name*='year'],[name*='month'])